threedaymonk/uk_postcode/README.md

   Ireland, the Channel Islands, and the Isle of Man.
 * Finds the country corresponding to a postcode, where possible.

+**Note**: There's a distinction between validity and existence.
+This library validates the *format* of a postcode, but not whether it actually currently refers to a location.

+By analogy, `name@somedomainthatdoesnotexist.com` is a valid email address in terms of format, but you can't successfully deliver an email to it.

 ## Usage

 ```ruby